lmfit/uncertainties/_sources/user_guide.rst.txt

 False

-The difference here is that although the two Python objects have the same nominal value and uncertainty, these are indepedent, uncorrelated values.
+The difference here is that although the two Python objects have the same nominal value and uncertainty, these are independent, uncorrelated values.
 It is not exactly true that the difference is based on identity, note that

 >>> x == (1.0*x)